Call +45 3954 5454

 Spray drying absorption for flue gas desulphurization

-Flue gas desulphurization is applied to more than 50 coal and oil-fired boilers and power generating stations worldwide.
+Flue gas desulphurization is applied to around 100 coal and oil-fired boilers and power generating stations and more than 50 steel mills worldwide.
 These FGD plants are built in cooperation with international or local companies.
 We also work in joint ventures, as a sub-supplier, or via licensing of the GEA Niro SDA technology to our business partners.
 We supply technical support and essential components to our business partners and licensees.

 FGD plants at coal-fired power generating stations using our SDA technology may be installed directly following the air pre-heater, which allows the SDA system, consisting of one or more spray dryer absorber modules and downstream particulate collectors, to remove sulfur dioxide, fly ash, and other gaseous pollutants.
 A fly ash pre-collector can be installed if/when it is desired to separate the fly ash and the scrubber end-product into separate end uses.